AbChatt/Being-Seen/documentation.md

 **Authorization**: All user types are authorized to view this page (including unregistered users).
 **Miscellaneous**:

-- Users will be able to browser through profiles of homeless youths registered on the site.
+- Users will be able to browse through profiles of homeless youths registered on the site.
 - Serves as the base route that other routes will redirect unauthorized users to.

 ### `/login`: Login page

 **Description**: This is the login page where all types of users will be able to login.
-**Authorization**: Unregistered users are only authorized to view this page (logged in users are redirected to `/`).
+**Authorization**: Only unregistered users are authorized to view this page (logged in users are redirected to `/`).
 **Miscellaneous**:

 - Users will have access to a link to `/login` (in the header) if they are not logged in.